gpawlows/Extract.Transform.Load-Life_Expectancy/README.md

 Data Dictionary:

-id: Primary Key, Serial \n
+id: Primary Key, Serial <br/>
-country: Country identifier, VARCHAR
+country: Country identifier, VARCHAR <br/>
 year: Year of data collection, Calendar Year
 expectancy: Years expected to live if survived birth, Int
 birthattended: % of births attended by nurses or midwives, %
 gdpspend: % of Gross Domestic Product spent on all levels of education, %